This article was republished at Democracy Chronicles on January 17, 2020.

 - Encouraging the development of an independent citizen diplomacy sector composed of groups devoted foremost to international peace, justice and development rather than their country or government’s self-interest.

 Democratizing diplomacy is a vital step in advancing human freedom, understood not as individual license but as collective self-government.
 The path to international government of, by and for the world’s peoples is clearly long.
-But the rise of the United Nations and other international governmental bodies, progress in transport and communication technologies, and growing cross-national trade and cooperation in the last hundred years constitute important steps on that path.
+But the rise of the United Nations and other international governmental bodies, progress in transport and communication technologies, and growing cross-national trade and cooperation in the last one hundred years constitute important steps on that path.
 Governments that fear their people and seek to control power and perceptions present formidable obstacles.
 But governments that see their people as their greatest strength understand that democratizing diplomacy can help make their nation and the world more secure, just, and prosperous.

 Paul Lachelier, Ph.D.